Dan has been in the HVAC industry for 23 years, with experience ranging from installation and service to sales and distribution.

 When it comes to furnace filters for our homes, there are a lot of questions.
 After 15 years in the business, trust me, I know.
-The most popular being, how often should I change my furnace filter?
-This is usually followed by, what type of filter do you suggest?
+The most popular question is, "How often should I change my furnace filter?"
+This is usually followed by, "What type of filter do you suggest?"

-The options for cleaning the air we breathe in our homes are growing all the time and knowing what works, or better yet how it works is important to each and every one of us whatever the reason.
-Whether it be to avoid changing the filter as much, wanting to do what you can without going to far or wanting to make the air in your home the best on the block, this Hub will help you to decide and give you the tools to follow through.
+The options for cleaning the air we breathe in our homes are growing all the time, and knowing what works, or better yet, how it works, is important to each and every one of us whatever the reason.
+Whether it be to avoid changing the filter as much, wanting to do what you can without going too far, or wanting to make the air in your home the best on the block, this article will help you to decide and give you the tools to follow through.

 You should change your furnace filter as often as it needs it.

 I know how this sounds, some real intelligent HVAC advice, but let's just put to rest the myth that there is a "one size fits all" time frame for changing your furnace filter to maximize the air cleaning potential it has.
-Anyone who says, "every 6 months is good", without considerations is wrong.
-This is a good reminder I suppose...spring and fall, but is not a rule of thumb.
+Anyone who says every six months is good without considerations is wrong.
+I suppose this is a good reminder in the spring and fall, but it is not a rule of thumb.

 - Do you have pets?